jessegmeyerlab/proteomics-tutorial/manuscript.md

 In protein regions devoid of R/K, trypsin may also result in very long peptides that are then lost do to irreversible binding to the solid phase extraction device, or that become difficult to identify due to complicated fragmentation patterns.
 Thus, parts of the true proteome sequences that are present are lost after trypsin digestion due to both production of very long and very short peptides.

-Many alternative proteases are available with different specificities that complement trypsin to reveal different proteomic sequences [@PMID:12643544; @PMID:20113005], which can help distinguish protein isoforms [@PMID:27123950].
+Many alternative proteases are available with different specificities that complement trypsin to reveal different proteomic sequences [@PMID:12643544; @PMID:20113005], which can help distinguish protein isoforms [@PMID:27123950] (Figure 2).
 The enzyme choice mostly depends on the application.
 In general, for a mere protein identification mostly trypsin is the choice due to the reasons aforementioned.
 However, alternative enzymes can facilitate _de novo_ assembly when the genomic data information is limited in the public database repositories [@pmid:31615963; @pmid:30622160; @pmid:29990557; @doi:10.1016/j.actatropica.2022.106324; @DOI:10.1021/pr400173d].